 Notable De Ville Prestige References

 The Prestige lineup is wide.
-These are the references most directly relevant to the Omega de Ville Tresor vs Prestige decision, selected for how they compare against the Trésor in real terms.
+These are the references most directly relevant to the Trésor vs Prestige decision, chosen for how they compare against the Trésor in real terms.

 1. 434.10.40.20.01.001 (Steel, Date, Bracelet)

 The 40mm Gen 3 steel reference on the seven-link bracelet is the most practical and versatile entry in the Prestige lineup.
 The automatic Cal.
-8800 movement with a 55-hour power reserve keeps it running without any input, and the date at 3 o’clock adds daily utility without crowding the dial.
+8800 with a 55-hour reserve keeps it running without input, and the date at 3 o’clock adds daily utility without crowding the dial.

 This is the Prestige in its purest form: triple-apple bezel, polished bracelet, clean dial, automatic movement.
-For a first-time De Ville buyer, this reference covers the most ground without overcomplicating the decision.
-This is also the reference recommended first to buyers comparing it directly against the steel Trésor.
+For a first-time De Ville buyer, it covers the most ground without overcomplicating the decision, and it is the reference to line up first against the steel Trésor.

 - Case size: 40mm